Jwsonic/HttpCommunicationMod/README.md

 # HttpCommunicationMod

+> **This is a fork of the [original CommunicationMod](https://github.com/ForgottenArbiter/CommunicationMod) that has been completely rewritten to use HTTP instead of subprocess communication.**

 Slay the Spire mod that provides an HTTP API for allowing external programs to control the game

 ## Requirements